darius/traitor/laplace-essay-on-probabilities.md

 recently published on the same subject a work titled *Analytic Theory of Probabilites*.
-I present here, without the aid of Analysis, the principles and general results of this theory, applying them to the main questions of life, which are in essence, for the most part, nothing but problems of probability.
-Strictly speaking, nearly all our knowledge is no more than probable; and in the few things we can know for certain, in the mathematical sciences themselves, the principal means for attaining truth -- induction and analogy -- are rooted in probabilities; so the whole system of human knowledge is tied to the
+I present here, without the aid of Analysis, the principles and general results of this theory, applying them to the chief questions of life, which are indeed, for the greatest part, none but problems of probability.
+Strictly speaking, nearly all our knowledge is no more than probable; and even in the few things we can know for certain, in the mathematical sciences themselves, the principal means for attaining truth -- induction and analogy -- are rooted in probabilities; so the whole system of human knowledge is tied to the